pyrate-build/pyrate-build/README.rst

 **pyrate** is a small python based build file generator targeting `ninja(s)`_.

-It allows to describe the build process of small projects in a very simple way.
+It allows to describe the build process of small projects in a very simple way using a python based configuration file.
 This description is then turned into ninja build files, that enable a very quick turnaround of project builds.

 Quick HOWTO
 -----------

-The following presents the necessary steps to quickly test the waters with this tool.
+The following presents the necessary steps to quickly test the waters with this tool (assuming ninja is already installed).
 These commands will install **pyrate**, generate the ninja build file, build and execute a small executable:

 .. code:: sh